 Common questions include:

-If you decide to proceed with testing, a deposit of $500 is required on or before the first day of testing, with the balance due when we go over the results of the evaluation.
+If you decide to proceed with testing, a deposit is required on or before the first day of testing, with the balance due when we go over the results of the evaluation.
 It is not ethical for me to provide the written report or test results until full payment has been made.
 Payment can be made by cash, check, or credit card.

 More about fees and insurance here.